Not Just Scope But Sequence Too

 This is why the rotation of the historical time periods cycle differently from other curricula.
 Yes, it would be more convenient if this curriculum could be said to be a perfect 4-4-4 or 6-6 or even 6-3-3 (in term of years) rotation.
 This would make it easier for parents and teachers to connect this curriculum to other resources or make it easier to transition from one curriculum plan to another, or even just to make it more organizationally appealing.

 But, I strongly believe that many of the curricula today, including Charlotte Mason curricula, sacrifice too much at the altar of staying true to an arbitrarily chosen historical time period structure.
 Choosing to present books based on the idea that it creates a “prettier” package when all of the books support one historical time period allows for books to be included and introduced at the wrong times and for the wrong reasons.
-If reading a book and gathering the essential body of that book, its words and its message, and then narrating it, meaning that child is claiming it as her own and connecting to it, is the core of a curriculum, then I think that I’d want to know that the books which are central to this purpose have been chosen carefully.
+If reading a book and gathering the essential body of that book, its words and its message, and then narrating it, meaning that children are claiming it as their own and connecting to it, is the core of a curriculum, then I think that I’d want to know that the books which are central to this purpose have been chosen carefully.
 I would want to know that the book list my child was relying on for an entire year of learning would be because they would offer my child the very best in terms of body of knowledge, message and literary beauty.
 I'd also want to know that the books presented would be developmentally appropriate, so that my child could take the very best of the book, deeply connecting with it.

 I would not want to know that it was because the book had the medieval time period as its setting, matching the medieval time period that we were studying, or that it had little or even less to offer than another book which did not have the same setting.
 I would also not want to know that a book was included prematurely or developmentally too soon simply because it fit the time period for which it was cast.
 If I were given the choice between two books: one which had an interesting story and matched the historical time period we were studying or another book which had timeless characters, intriguing ideas, poignant events and storylines, but that did not match the historical time period we were studying, then I’d certainly choose the latter book.
 Especially given the main premise of how my child’s entire education was based on taking the body of a book and integrating it into their mind.